LucyDaniels2010/LucyDaniels2010/README.md

 # Credits

-If something doesn't have credits, then I don't know who owns it, so if you are the owner or know the owner, make an issue and I will fix it
+If something doesn't have credits, then I don't know who owns it, so if you are the owner or know the owner, make an issue and I'll fix it